-Here in Potter County there are 43 miles of summer trail.
-A loop trail located south of Denton Hill State Park.
+Here in Potter County, there are 43 miles of summer trail.
+A loop trail is located south of Denton Hill State Park.
 Access to the trail is from Lyman Run State Park, on SR 44 north of Cherry Springs, or the intersection of Rock Run Road and the Ridge Trail (ATV trail).
 Registered Class II ATV's are permitted on this trail that are less than 68" in width and less than 1,200 pounds.

 Contact: Susquehannock State Forest, PO Box 673, Coudersport, PA 16915

 The new ATV Trail map is in Adobe PDF format, and is 2 Megabytes in size.